dirceu-jr/Ruby-Vips-NDVI-and-VARI/README.md

 # Ruby-Vips NDVI and VARI

-Applies NDVI (Normalized Difference Vegetation Index) in NIR (near-infrared) orthophotos and VARI (Visible Atmospherically Resistant Index) Vegetation Index in RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Ruby binding](https://github.com/libvips/ruby-vips).
+Applies NDVI (Normalized Difference Vegetation Index) in NIR (near-infrared) orthophotos and VARI (Visible Atmospherically Resistant Index) in RGB orthophotos using **[libvips](https://libvips.github.io/libvips/)** image processing library and their [Ruby binding](https://github.com/libvips/ruby-vips).

 ## What is NDVI and VARI?